coderjojo/creative-profile-readme/CONTRIBUTING.md

 ## Considerations

 - Please don't upload big screenshots
-- Don't use GIFs, GIFs can be too much for some people with low bandwidth (or navigating from a phone), also if the height is too large it can cover all the viewport and be unrespectful of others' profiles.
+- Don't use GIFs, GIFs can be too much for some people with low bandwidth (or navigating from a phone), also if the height is too large it can cover all the viewport and being unrespectful of others' profiles.
-- Be sure the screenshot does DON'T show any image or text promoting real, psychological, or simulated violence against any individual or group.
+- Be sure the screenshot DOESN'T show any image or text promoting real, psychological, or simulated violence against any individual or group.
 If any profile is found violating this, should be removed.